-Hope according to Oxford Advanced learner’s Dictionary is defined as to want something to happen and think it is possible.
-Also, it is a belief that something you want will happen.
+Oxford Advanced Learner’s Dictionary defines hope as “to want something to happen and think it is possible.”
+Also, it is defined as “a belief that something you want will happen.”

-On the other hand, wishful-thinking mostly depends on the word ‘if.’
-Example: “I wish one day I will be become a billionaire.”
+In contrast, wishful-thinking is whereby your desiring for something is limited by condition.
+Saying, I wish to be a software engineer.
+The fact is you are not and you don’t think you will.
+It’s something you desire but deep in your heart you know it’s not possible.
+Another example: “I wish one day I will become a billionaire.”
 This signifies it is mere thinking.
-The person is not sure if it will be possible to be a millionaire.
+The person is not sure if it is or will be possible to become a billionaire.
 There is no real expectation.
+It is like day-dreaming something you know is never going to happen.
 It depends on probability that it might happen.

-When someone hopes for something he will do all he can to realize the expectation of what he desires.
-There is action that is involved because hope goes close-in-hand with faith.
+When someone hopes for something he will do all he can to realize the expectation of what he wants.
+There is action that is involved because hope goes hand-in-hand with faith.
+Faith is when you put into action what you desire to happen.
 You need to have hope in order to have faith.
 In the case of wishful thinking there is no expectation because it is not fully founded and nothing is done to realize what is desired.
-If you desire or want to be the next president and do nothing to realize your desire, only think, then it is purely wishful-thinking.
+If you desire or want to be the next president and do nothing to realize your desire, only thinking, then it is purely wishful-thinking.

 Hope in itself has enabled many people to defeat the odds to become successful in life.
-A good example is of the former president of South Africa, Nelson Mandela.
-Even after being jailed for 27 years, Mandela never gave up the hope he had that there will come a day when equality between the whites and blacks would exist.
-He was instrumental in ending apartheid and being elected the first president of South Africa.
+A good example is of the late president of South Africa, Nelson Mandela.
+During the period he was jailed for 27 years, Mandela never gave up the hope there would come a day when equality between the whites and blacks would exist.
+He didn’t just sit and think of it.
+He visualized it, thought how he was going to act on the hope, and acted on it.
+Thus, he was instrumental in ending apartheid and being elected the first black president of South Africa.